 The RTTC promotes student awareness and interest in rural training programs and assists participating programs with recruitment strategies.
 For more information, visit the “Student” section of our website.

 The Collaborative maintains a database of rural programs in both undergraduate and graduate medical education, including demographics and outcomes.
-In addition, RTTC serves as the nucleus of a community of practice in rural health professions education research, supporting the Collaborative for Rural Primary care Research, Education, and Practice (Rural PREP).
+In addition, RTTC serves as the nucleus of a community of practice in rural health professions education research.